 Also make note that all this must happen BEFORE any of the 10 kings or horns of Revelation actually come upon the scene.
 In fact, notice the wording of the last sentence in that prophecy:

-That is, the king that leads the attack against the Ram (the kings of the lands of ancient Medes and Persians) will occupy and breakup this resurgent empire and establish himself as the next ruler in the region.
+That is, the king that leads the attack against the kings of the lands of the ancient Medes and Persians will occupy and breakup this resurgent empire and establish himself as the next ruler in that region.
 He will be the FIRST of the 10 kings of Revelation (See Daniel 7:24 & Revelation 17:13).
 The rest of the kings are nations in the Middle East region, not Europe.

-Of course, all of this is just background to the key focus of end-times prophecy; the nation of Israel and the time of Jacobs troubles (see Jeremiah 30).
-Jerusalem will be the ultimate "ground zero" of all geopolitical focus, and the Temple Mount will be the detonator.
+Of course, all of this is just background to the key focus of end-times prophecy; the nation of Israel and the time of Jacob's troubles (see Jeremiah 30).
+The future city of Jerusalem will be the ultimate "ground zero" of all geopolitical focus and the Temple Mount will be the detonator.
 All present conflicts in this area of the world are but a precursor to the main events that are yet to come to pass on the Earth before the Second Coming of the Lord Jesus Christ.
-But, before the Lord Jesus Christ returns, the Antichrist must appear on the prophetic stage.
+But, before the Lord Jesus Christ returns, the Antichrist must also appear on the prophetic stage.